 If you would like a visit from a member of the Pastoral Care Team, please contact us.

 Sacrament of Healing

-We offer the Sacrament of Healing every Sunday at the 9:30 service and the second Sunday of the month at the 8:00 service.
+In the past, we have offered the Sacrament of Healing every Sunday at the 9:30 service.
 A special area for healing prayer is set aside at the back of the church with rugs, kneeling stations, and icons.
 Anyone who would like to request healing prayers for themselves or on another’s behalf is invited to go back to one of the healing stations after receiving communion.
 The Sacrament of Healing is not currently being offered, but hope to offer it again sometime in the future.
 Information on this sacrament is provided below.

 This sacrament begins with a priest making the sign of the cross with Holy Oil on your forehead.
 You then have the opportunity to privately tell a small team of healing ministers the nature of your need for healing, body, mind, and/or spirit.
 Healing may also be sought for relationships that are in distress or for strength and guidance at some specific crossroad of life.
 The healing ministers will pray softly (to ensure your privacy) for God’s blessing.
 You may also request this sacrament in proxy for another person.
 In this sacrament we do not teach that one’s medical or other problems will be removed, like magic.
 Rather, we affirm that God’s love itself is healing, and that we can be healed (that is, a whole person, at peace) in the embrace of God.
 All requests for healing prayer will be held in confidence; your requests will be made known only to the healing team members who will pray for you on a particular day.

 To date we have blessed and delivered well over one hundred prayer shawls for people who are sick or going through a difficult time.
 People who have received these prayer shawls find them to be a real blessing and a source of comfort.
 If you would like a prayer shawl for a loved one, please contact the parish office.